erikamarrazzo1/pet-service/README.md

 The current implementation uses an in-memory H2 database for simplicity, so the service can run ready to use without any external setup.

-The codebase is structured to keep the domain layer independent of persistence, making it easy to replace H2 with a NoSQL database (for example MongoDB) in the future.
+The codebase is structured to keep the domain layer independent of persistence, making it easy to replace H2 with a non-relational database in the future.

 ## Tech Stack